CS171/2016-cs171-website/syllabus.md

 Lecture and lab attendance for online students is measured by submitting the in-class activities from the lectures and the completed labs together with the homework.
 Studio attendance is measured by your participation in the online discussions with your studio group.
 Other than that, the same attendance policy applies as for on-campus students.

 ### Late Policy
 All project-related due dates are final.
-Homework assignments will be posted on the website on Tuesdays and will be due on the following Monday (listed in the course schedule). **No homework assignments or project milestones will be accepted for credit after the deadline.** You have to hand in every homework, but the lowest score will be dropped in your final grade.
-Students may discuss the assigned homework; however, each person must write and submit his/her own solution to receive credit (see the “Collaboration Policy”).
-Solutions to the homework assignments will be discussed in studios after the homework has been collected. **The midterm project must be completed entirely on your own, and may not be discussed with anybody else!**
+Homework assignments will be posted on the website on Tuesdays and will be due on the following Monday (listed in the course schedule). **No homework assignments or project milestones will be accepted for credit after the deadline.** Solutions to the homework assignments will be discussed in studios after the homework has been collected. **The midterm project must be completed entirely on your own, and may not be discussed with anybody else!**

 If you have a verifiable medical condition or other special circumstances that interfere with your coursework please let us know as soon as possible.